Anatoly1010/Atomize/atomize/documentation/writing_modules.md

 ```

 ### Device Specific Configuration Parameters
 When you write a module for a series of the devices, it is convenient to specify some parameters in the configuration file.
 For example, the number of analog channels of an oscilloscope or a temperature controller loop.
-In this case, the module should work universally at any given value of specific device parameters.
+In this case, the module should work universally at any given values of specific device parameters.
 ```python3
 # config.ini file
 [SPECIFIC]